 Depending on your Spreadsheet.com plan, your workbooks and worksheets are subject to limits on the amount of rows and attachments they can store.

-All Spreadsheet.com plans – both free and paid – enable you to create an unlimited number of workbooks and folders.
+All Spreadsheet.com paid plans enable you to create an unlimited number of workbooks and folders.
+The Spreadsheet.com Free plan allows uo to 5 workbooks.

 Worksheets and workbooks are subject to different limits on the amount of rows they can contain.
 The amount of rows in a workbook is equal to the sum of the rows in each of its sheets.
 The limits are: